 Treatment and Care: Provide breathing treatments, manage mechanical ventilators, administer medications, and perform procedures like intubations and surfactant replacement therapy.

-Monitoring and Evaluation: Continuously monitor patients’ breathing, assess the effectiveness of treatments, and record progress.
+Monitoring and Evaluation: Continuously monitor patients’ breathing, assess treatment effectiveness, and record progress.

 Equipment Management: Operate and maintain respiratory equipment, including mechanical ventilators, high-flow nasal cannulas, and specialty gas delivery systems, to ensure optimal patient care.